 Deep, thorough irrigation helps encourage root growth.
 During normal weather, Kentucky bluegrass needs at least one inch of water from irrigation or rainfall.
 During warmer weather or if you’re in the transition zone 2 inches or more could be needed.

-According to Coleman, Kentucky bluegrass needs 3 to 5 pounds of nitrogen per 1,000 square feet per year, depending on the level of maintenance.
+According to industry experts, Kentucky bluegrass needs 3 to 5 pounds of nitrogen per 1,000 square feet per year, depending on the level of maintenance.

 Common problems to watch for

 Kentucky bluegrass is susceptible to a number of diseases including dollar spot, rust, leaf spot, pink snow mold and gray snow mold.

 Dollar spot is possibly the most widespread turf disease in the home lawn and is common in nitrogen-deficient yards.